khushiBiyani/CompilersAssignment_2/Phase 4/README.md

-# This Phase covers the ICG generation of input program in QUADRUPLE format
+# Phase 4 covers the Intermediate Code Generation (ICG) of input program to display Three Address Code in QUADRUPLE format

 To run the code: